Tempered Monoids of Real Numbers, the Golden Fractal Monoid, and the Well-Tempered Harmonic Semigroup: Odd-filterable tempered monoids and odd-filterable numerical semigroups

-As explained in the introduction and illustrated in Figure~\ref{f:waves} and in Figure~\ref{f:odd}, cylindrical pipes with one open end and one closed end produce only the harmonics corresponding to odd multiples of the frequency of the fundamental.
-This suggests defining {\em even-filterable} molds as those molds for which the elements in its sequence with even index form another mold.
+As explained in the introduction and illustrated in Figure~\ref{f:waves} and in Figure~\ref{f:wodd} (b), cylindrical pipes with one open end and one closed end produce only the harmonics corresponding to odd multiples of the frequency of the fundamental.
+This suggests the definitions of {\em odd-filterable tempered monoids} and {\em odd-filterable numerical semigroups}.